sengokudaikon/vscode-aider/README.md

 ## Installation

-1. Install the Aider Extension from the Visual Studio Code Marketplace.
+1. Install the VSCode Aider Extension from the Visual Studio Code Marketplace.
 2. Ensure you have the Aider CLI tool installed on your system.
 3. Configure your API keys in the extension settings.